West-Life Virtual Research Environment Docs

 Virtual Folder can be installed: 1. from source codes 2. from binaries at cernvm-fs 3. from cloud template, contextualized to binaries at cernvm-fs

-For all the installation options follow: Installation guide.
+For all the installation options follow:.

 Brief installation instruction from source codes